Find a FYRE Opportunity

 Potential Student Tasks

-Primarily data collection which requires initial training on our paradigms and technologies, and then FYRE students would be able to make their own schedule to collect data.
+Primarily data collection which requires initial training on our paradigms and technologies, and then FYRE students would be ablet to make their own schedule to collect data.
+We do have a project where data collection would have to take place in the early evening and that might be well suited for someone with a full course schedule, but that is the only project with specific time constraints.
 FYRE students are also expected to attend lab meetings if they fit into their course schedule.
-Lab meetings can be a combination of reading group discussions, larger real-world discussions, or info sessions on various professional development opportunities.
+Lab meetings can be a combination of reading group discussions, larger real-world discussions, or info sessions on various professional development activities.

 Student Qualifications